h0ngcherry/Local-SC-FC-coupling-pattern/README.md

 Mothilal, Ramaravind K., Amit Sharma, and Chenhao Tan.
 "Explaining machine learning classifiers through diverse counterfactual explanations."
 Proceedings of the 2020 conference on fairness, accountability, and transparency.
 2020.

-### Additional information
-Currently, only the prototype code of this study has been uploaded.
-The corresponding complete code and some details of the experiment will be supplemented after the paper is accepted.